Extended Project Qualification - EPQ

 Students are free to choose the topic of their EPQ; it does not need to link their A-Level studies.
 This makes it an attractive option for students and universities, as it enables applicants to demonstrate their wider interests and concerns.
 There is no final exam for the EPQ.
 Instead, this unique qualification focuses on process and independent study.

-What are the benefits of completing an EPQ?
+What is the benefit of gaining an EPQ?

 Skills of independent study, project management and research are developed in depth over an EPQ course.
 Such skills provide excellent preparation for university-level study or employment.
 Furthermore, it is of note that while the EPQ only started in 2008, many universities have already introduced new standard admissions statements that explicitly encourage students to complete the project.
 This encouragement is often in the form of a reduced conditional offer for students who have a Grade A or better in their EPQ.
 Universities place high value on students who have proven they can deal with the required dissertation element of most degree-level qualifications.
 In addition, students who refer to their EPQ in personal statements and university interviews frequently make valuable contributions to their application.

 Trinity School use AQA exam board for the EPQ.
-More information relating to the course specification, past papers and mark schemes is available on their website at the below address:
+Please use the below link to access further detail relating to the course specification, past papers and mark schemes:

 What do the students have to produce?